Career Timeline of Sidney Crosby: Major Achievements and Milestones

 2017: Stanley Cup Championship

-February 11, 2018: Crosby scores his 400th NHL goal
+February 11, 2018: Crosby scores 400th NHL goal

-December 31, 2018: 900th NHL Game
+December 31, 2018: Crosby plays 900th NHL game

 January 3, 2019: All-Star MVP Award

-January 2020: NHL All-Decade First Team Selection
+January 2020: NHL All-Decade First Team selection

 In January 2020, Sidney Crosby was selected to the NHL All-Decade First Team.

-In the 2020–21 season, Crosby led the team in scoring with 62 points (24 goals and 38 assists), and was the recipient of the team's MVP Award and the Players' Player Award.
+In the pandemic-shortened 2020–21 season, Crosby led the team in scoring with 62 points (24 goals and 38 assists), and was the recipient of the team's MVP Award and the Players' Player Award.

-February 20, 2021: 1,000 Games with Penguins
+February 20, 2021: Crosby plays 1,000th game with Penguins

-February 15, 2022: Crosby Scores 500th Career Goal
+February 15, 2022: Crosby Scored 500th Career Goal

 November 5, 2022: Crosby Records 900th Career Assist

-November 4, 2023: Crosby skates in his 1,200th game
+November 4, 2023: Crosby Skated in 1,200th Game

-June 28, 2024: Crosby Selected for Team Canada in 2025 4 Nations Face-Off
+June 28, 2024: Crosby Selected for Team Canada

-2025: Inaugural 4 Nations Face-Off Win
+2025: 4 Nations Face-Off